lolski/grakn-twitter-example/README.md

+---
+title: Working With Tweets
+keywords: analytics, social-media, streaming, twitter
+last_updated: July 2017
+tags: [analytics, social-media, streaming, twitter, examples]
+summary: "An example which demonstrates key Grakn concepts in a practical setting"
+sidebar: documentation_sidebar
+permalink: /documentation/examples/working-with-tweets.html
+folder: documentation
+comment_issue_id: 27
+---

-# Using Grakn To Work With Tweet Data
+# Working With Tweets
 In this tutorial we will look at how to stream public tweets into Grakn's knowledge graph.
 The tutorial aims to demonstrate key concepts such as receiving, inserting and querying data.
 Upon the completion of this tutorial, you will have learnt about these concepts:

 - Defining a simple Grakn.ai ontology using the Java API
 - Streaming public tweets into the application with the [Twitter4J](http://twitter4j.org/ "Twitter4J") library
 - Inserting tweets into the knowledge graph using Grakn's Graph API
-- Performing simple queries using GraQL, the Grakn's Query Language
+- Performing simple queries using Graql, the Grakn's query language

 ## Registering Your Own Twitter Application
-As of today, you will need a valid credential in order to call practically every endpoint in the Twitter API.
+As of today, every endpoint in the Twitter API is authenticated.
 Therefore, you must own a Twitter application (or, register a new one) before proceeding further.

 You can register your own application in the [Twitter Application Management](https://apps.twitter.com/).
 Once you've done so you can  get the credentials by visiting the **Keys and Access Tokens** tab.
 The value we care about in particular are Consumer Key, Consumer Secret, Access Token, and Access Token Secret.